derek/yui-benchmark/README.md

 * `--tmp`
 * `--working`

-The following options are also supported:
+The following options are also supported and specific to `yogi perf`:

-* `outdir` - Where `--raw` files can be dumped.
+* `--outdir` - Where `--raw` files can be dumped.
-* `component` - A specific component to test.
+* `--component` - A specific component to test.

 ## License
 YUI Benchmark is open-sourced with a BSD license.
 See [LICENSE.md](LICENSE.md).